juliansangillo/backup/README.md

     restic:
         repository: gs:my-google-backup-bucket:/    #Google storage bucket and restic repository.
 Must start with gs, then have the bucket name, and then end with the directory path each separated by colons.
         password: my_random_password    #Password choosen by you to encrypt the files with.
 A randomized and secure password is recommended here.
-    includes:    #List of files and directories to include in the backup.
+    includes:    #Optional.
+List of files and directories to include in the backup.
 Default is /.
 Separate filesystems and partitions must be specified here to be backed as well.
         - /
         - /home
     excludes:    #Optional.
 List of paths to exclude from the backup.
 Regex is supported here.
 Any file or directory path that is a match will not be backed up.